-identify, measure, monitor and mitigate operational risk through identification of the main operational problem issues and definition of the most appropriate mitigation actions;

-- analyse exposure to ICT risk; and - create significant synergies with the Information Security and Business Continuity Subdepartment that supervises the planning of operational processes and business continuity issues with the Administrative and Financial Governance Sub-department and with the internal control functions (Compliance and Internal Auditing Departments) that supervise specific regulations and issues (such as Legislative Decree No. 231 of 2001 and Law No. 262 of 2005) or conduct tests of the effectiveness of controls of company processes.
+- identify, measure, monitor and mitigate operational risk through identification of the main operational problem issues and definition of the most appropriate mitigation actions; - analyse exposure to ICT risk; - create significant synergies with the Information Security Governance and Business Continuity Sub-department that supervises the planning of operational processes, IT security and business continuity issues, with the Administrative and Financial Governance and with the control functions (Compliance and Internal Auditing) that supervise specific regulations and issues (such as Legislative Decree No. 231 /01 Law No. 262/) or conduct tests of the effectiveness of controls of company processes.